aheze/OpenFind/Pods/Parchment/README.md

 See [this guide](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) for more details on using Carthage.

-## Requirements

-* iOS 8.2+
-* Xcode 8.0+

 ## Acknowledgements

 * Parchment uses [`EMPageViewController`](https://github.com/emalyak/EMPageViewController) as a replacement for `UIPageViewController`.

 ## Changelog

-This can be found in the CHANGELOG file.
+This can be found in the [CHANGELOG](/CHANGELOG.md) file.

 ## Licence

 Parchment is released under the MIT license.
-See LICENSE for details.
+See [LICENSE](/LICENSE.md) for details.